ra4nd0m/RSS_parser/README.md

         "url":"Site Url"
     }]} recives json with new site to parse to add to list.
 Duplicates are filtered out.
 If success, returns OK!.
 4. /sites method: delete, body: the same as in POST.
 Allows to delete sites from list.
 If success, returns OK!.
+# How to run in docker
+1. Make sure to set up env variables in docker-compose.yaml and Dockerfile
+2. Cd into directory
+3. Use docker-compose up
+4. Do not forget to add sites via endpoint